Skip to main content

 Aggregate reports

-When your question triggers multiple research subagents — for example, comparing performance across platforms — the assistant can synthesize their individual reports into a single aggregate report.
+When one request triggers multiple research steps — for example, comparing competitors or analyzing performance across platforms — the assistant can synthesize them into a single aggregate report.
 The aggregate report includes:

 • Cross-platform overview combining all findings.